 Over the next 18 months, with support from his family, Paul received chemotherapy to try to prevent the tumour from progressing.
 Although the treatment appeared successful at first, in September 2014 Paul was told his illness was terminal and a matter of weeks later his GP referred him to Coventry Myton Hospice to help him manage his pain.

 At Myton, they go above and beyond what they are supposed to do.
 If any of us needed anything they were always there to help.
 I also really appreciated being made to feel involved in Paul’s care.
 For example, before they administered anything they always told me what they were going to do.
 Being kept informed was really reassuring.

 It was during a conversation with one of the consultants that Paul and Belinda revealed their plans to marry the following year on 7th February- the date coincided with Paul’s 50th birthday.
 Upon seeing the excitement on their faces as they discussed their wedding plans, the consultant had no choice but to advise Belinda and Paul to move the date forward to as soon as possible.

 Belinda and Paul wouldn’t let anything stop them from tying the knot.
 They agreed to move the wedding forward and preparations started the next day.
 Everyone, from the nurses to the fundraising team, did their part to make Belinda and Paul’s day special.

-I remember walking into the day hospice the day before the wedding to find one of the consultants making a banner after finishing their shift.
+I remember walking into the day unit the day before the wedding to find one of the consultants making a banner after finishing their shift.
 I was so concerned about how we were going to pull all the plans together in 24 hours but thanks to all the staff and volunteers we did!

 Not only did they need to source the cakes, flowers, photographer and bridesmaid dresses but they also had to obtain a special licence from the Archbishop of Canterbury to marry in such a short space of time.
 Thankfully the licence was granted and on November 22nd Belinda and Paul were married at Coventry Myton Hospice.